Salva / Salva Drift

 Raddle the Traveler: Head to Salva.
 On the southern screen will be a scholar dressed in white named Raddle, who wants to find the way to Herlie.
 Tell him it's north.
 Now head to Mars and enter Mrs. Roof's tool shop; he's lost again.
 Tell him it's further east.
 Now cross to the port of Hilton and go one screen east; he's there again (doofus!)
 Tell him to take the return ship to Herlie.
 Take the ship yourself and enter the inn; he's in the first room in the west wing, and he'll give you the Funny Slayer.
 It's totally useless right now, but it's VERY useful in the bonus dungeon.

 When you're ready, return to Lacour and you'll find that the city's under siege.
 Head towards the palace.
 Try going up past the receptionist and you'll be forced to register first.
 Do so, then go back up.
 Talk to Gamgee to get a set of Plate Mail, then go up again to the throne room.
 Head left, go up the stairs, then right; take the left door to get 10,000 FOL.
 Go back to the main hall (before the throne room), and go right this time.
 Keep going right, then go down the stairs, left, and down.
 A scene will play out, after which you'll get a Link Combo and Leon will temporarily join your party.
-Leon won't be able to stay with you, so don't put him in your party.
+Put him in your party right away; he starts at Level 30 with no SP, so you'll want to build him up.

 Finally, head to Hilton and go on the boat.
 You'll end up near the Hoffman Ruins.
 If you want to return to Hilton, just re-enter this spot and talk to the soldier.